vx-zone/vx-zone.github.io/_posts/2022-10-02-RamAnalysis-ahmet.md

 description: RAM Image analysis with Rekall
 author: Ahmet Göker
 comments: true
-tags: [Malware Analysis, Forensics, EN]
+tags: [Malware Analysis, Forensics, Memory Forensics, EN]
 ---

 _“As a matter of fact, yeah, they were foolproof.
 The problem is that you don’t have to protect yourself against fools.
 You have to protect yourself against people like me.”_